 COVID-19 Resident Resources

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has been signed into law, providing over $2 trillion in federally-funded aid.
-Further directions and guidance for implementation will follow soon.
+Read a full summary of the legislation.

 The Families First Coronavirus Response Act (FFCRA) has been adopted, effective April 1, 2020.
 This Act provides funding for programs and initiatives combating the spread and effects of COVID-19, as well as funding for employees and businesses impacted.
 Read a summary of the legislation.

 The following is a list of resources available to residents of South Salt Lake who are dealing with the direct and indirect effects of the COVID-19 outbreak.
 As a city, we must work together to ensure that all our residents are kept aware of the situation as it develops, as well as any options and opportunities to help others and be helped.
 If you have further questions, please call the Utah Coronavirus Information Line: 1-800-456-7707.